benubah/gsoc-test/gsoc_idea.md

 - Add a column for Work Product classification for all 185 projects + this year's projects
 - Create a static dashboard web page based on Admin LTE or any open source Bootstrap dashboard template
 - Automatically display the CSV list of GSoC projects as a DataTable that is searchable/sortable
-- Add widgets and charts to the page that will possibly show the following:
+- Adding widgets and charts to the page (by analyzing the CSV list) that will possibly show the following:
   - Show count of unique mentors till date. (as widget)
   - Show number of returning mentors
   - Show number of students returning as mentors (as widget)